-Information on expected credit losses from trade receivables, incl. of cumulative related parties are disclosed in Note 22, Note 24 and Note 25.
+Information about expected credit losses from trade receivables and contract losses is disclosed in Note 20, Note 22 and Note 23.

-In 2020, impairment of trade receivables was accrued, incl. from related parties in the amount of BGN 873 thousand (2019: recovered credit losses in the amount of BGN 214 thousand) (Note 8, Note 9, Note 22, Note 24 and Note 25).
+In 2021 there is no accrued impairment of trade receivables, incl. rom related parties (2020: no impairment accrued for expected credit losses on trade receivables) (Note 8, Note 9, Note 20, Note 22 and Note 23).